 (c) must make a recommendation in respect of each submission considered.

+[Regulation 26 amended: SL 2020/252 r.
+13.]

 27. Incorporation of environmental conditions

 If a local government receives a statement in respect of a draft local planning scheme delivered under section 48F(2) of the EP Act after passing a resolution to support the draft scheme but before complying with regulation 28, the local government must amend the local planning scheme documents —